SobiaNoorAI/E-commerce-Dashboard-Project-Using-Power-BI/Data/README.md

 ## 🔧 **How to Use**

 1. **Data Source**:
-   - All individual CSV files are available in 📂 Data and the combined `Dataset.csv` is available in this folder.
+   - All individual CSV files are available in 📂 Original Data and the combined `Ecommerce_Sales_Data.xlsx` is available in the 📂 Data folder.
    - Use the files as inputs for analysis in Power BI or any other analytics tool.

 2. **Integration**:
-   - The `Dataset.csv` file can be directly imported into Power BI for creating dashboards and reports.
+   - The `Ecommerce_Sales_Data.xlsx` file can be directly imported into Power BI for creating dashboards and reports.
    - Original CSV files are retained for flexibility and data lineage.

 ---

 ## 📂 **Folder Structure**
 ```
+├── Ecommerce_Sales_Data.xlsx  # Final combined dataset with new columns
-📂 Data/
+   📂 Original Data/
    ├── Customers_Large.csv     # Original customer data
    ├── Orders_Large.csv        # Original order data
    ├── Products_Large.csv      # Original product data
    ├── Sales_Large.csv         # Original sales data
-├── Dataset.csv             # Final combined dataset with new columns
 ```
 ---